 (2) Any purported modification of any law contained, or provided for, in a provision of the development plan agreement shall operate and take effect so as to modify that law for the purposes of the development plan agreement.

-[Section 5 amended by No. 66 of 1986 s.
+[Section 5 amended: No. 66 of 1986 s.
 4.]

 6. Implementation of agreements and authorisation of statutory bodies